-When publishing, faculty and students need to pay special attention to the rights they have in their publications and the rights they are signing over to a publisher.
-Granting agencies, notably the NIH, may have requirements about when and how publications related to grant-funded research must be made available, and these requirements may limit the publication agreements you can sign.
+When publishing, faculty and students need to pay special attention to the rights they have in their publications, and the rights they sign over to the publisher.
+Granting agencies, notably the NIH, may have requirements on when and how publications related to grant-funded research must be made available, and these requirements may limit the publication agreements you can sign.
 Faculty need to be thoughtful about how they wish to reuse their research in classrooms and with colleagues, and ensure that, in working with publishers, they retain the rights they need to enable that collaboration.

-The rise of the Open Access movement, which aims to make research available online--free of charge, and of most copyright and licensing restrictions--has resulted in authors of scholarly works having a much wider array of licensing options now than in the past.
+The rise of the Open Access movement, which aims to make research available online--free of charge, and free of most copyright and licensing restrictions--has resulted in authors of scholarly works having a much wider array of licensing options than they have in the past.
 For some authors or publishers, the traditional approach of assigning copyright in an article or book to a publisher may be appropriate.
 Options beyond the traditional assignment of all copyright interest to the publisher include:

 - Granting the publisher a license to publish your work, while you retain copyright